rust-lang/book/src/ch08-02-strings.md

 Plus, for latin letters, this would not return the answer most people would
 expect: `&"hello"[0]` would then return `104`, not `h`.

-### Bytes, and Scalar Values, and Grapheme Clusters!
+### Bytes and Scalar Values and Grapheme Clusters!
 Oh my!

 This leads to another point about UTF-8: there are really three relevant ways to look at strings, from Rust's perspective: bytes, scalar values, and grapheme